Pensions and Divorce banner

 Pension offsetting

-The value of a pension can be offset against other assets.
-For example, you may want to retain the family home or keep family savings in return for your spouse keeping their pension.
+With pension offsetting the value of a pension is offset against other assets.
+For example, you may want to keep the family home or more than half the equity in the property in return for your spouse keeping their pension.

-In order to achieve the best outcome, when considering pension offsetting it is essential that pensions are accurately valued and the proposed financial settlement is “reality tested” to ensure it meets short term and long term needs.
-For example, if your priority is to keep the family home by offsetting the value of a pension it is sensible to look at how you will fund your retirement, in the absence of a pension sharing order.
+• The proposed financial settlement is reality tested to ensure it meets short-term and long-term needs.
+For example, if your priority is to keep the family home by offsetting the value of a pension it is sensible to look at how you will fund your retirement without a pension share

 Pension sharing

 If a pension sharing order is made, a spouse receives a percentage share of their spouse’s pension/s.
-The percentage can range from one to a hundred percent of the pension fund.
+The percentage can range from one to 100% of the pension fund.
 The pension pot or share becomes the pension of the spouse receiving it.
+The pension sharing order cannot be implemented until your divorce has been finalised.

 Pension attachment

 Pension attachment means a proportion of a spouse’s pension is paid to the non-pension member.
 Pension attachment or earmarking stops if the person who is getting the benefit of the pension order remarries.
-Therefore, pension attachment orders can be restricting.
+Therefore, a pension attachment order may not be in your long-term best interests.

 Pension options

-As there are a number of ways that pensions can be shared as part of a divorce financial settlement it is important to ensure that there is:
+As there are several ways that pensions can be shared as part of a divorce financial settlement it is important to ensure:

-• The pension options are fully explored so informed pension and financial settlement decisions can be made so you secure the best financial settlement to meet your needs and goals.
+• The pension options are fully explored so you can make informed pension and financial settlement decisions to secure the best financial settlement to meet your needs

 Pension complexities

 • The cash equivalent value of the pension is not always an accurate way of valuing the pension.
-If you agree to split a pension equally, one spouse may end up with more pension income on retirement than the other even though a fifty percent pension sharing order was made.
-That is why expert pension reports may be required;
+If you agree to split a pension equally, one spouse may end up with more pension income on retirement than the other even though a 50%pension sharing order was made.
+That is why expert pension reports may be in your best interests

-• Even if a pension is in payment, a pension sharing order can still be made.
-However, depending on the pension rules, the person receiving the pension share may not be able to access the pension until they meet a specific age;
+• Even if a pension is in payment, a pension sharing order can still be made but, depending on the pension rules, the person receiving the pension share may not be able to get their pension until they meet a specific age - even though their spouse is retired and getting a pension income

 • Some pensions can be shared by a spouse becoming a member of the existing pension scheme.
-Alternatively, a spouse can set up their own pension and transfer the funds.
-The choice of internal or external pension credit can make a difference to the amount of pension income on retirement.
+Alternatively, a spouse can set up a new pension and transfer the funds.
+The choice of internal or external pension credit can make a difference in the amount of pension income on retirement

 Your question will be processed by us in accordance with our Legal Notice and Privacy and Cookies policy.
 By submitting a question, you consent to such processing and you warrant that all data provided by you is accurate.
 We reserve the right to display your question.